 - You can choose how to receive your payments.

-- There are several fees associated with a reverse mortgage like closing costs, appraisal and origination fees, along with a mortgage insurance premium.
+- There are several fees associated with a reverse mortgage program like closing costs, appraisal and origination fees, along with a mortgage insurance premium.

 - The amount you owe grows over time as interest is charged on your balance which then gets added to your monthly dues.
 As the funds paid to you and interest accrues, the amount you owe on the reverse mortgage grows.